T0astBread/automark/README.md

 Automark is a batch processing program to automatically download, test and grade Java programming assignments and homework.

+To build or run Automark, a Java 11 JDK (or later) is required.
+OpenJDK is recommended.
+A JRE is not sufficient, since it does not include development tools needed for compiling and testing submissions.

 <section>

 ## Operation